FelixOnline/v2/content/articles/2012-3-8-hot-or-imperial-hot.md

 subtitle: >
   ICSM Drama sets the stage alight with a little cross-dressing and a lot of fun
 date: "2012-03-08 20:25:42 +0000"

 # Attributes from Felix Online V1
 id: "2315"
 old_path: /arts/2315/hot-or-imperial-hot
 aliases:
  - /arts/2315/hot-or-imperial-hot
+imported: true
+comments:
+ - I do like the manner in which you have freamd this particular issue and it really does provide me personally a lot of fodder for considerationNonetheless through what precisely I have witnessed I only hopeas the commentary pack on that men and women keep on point and dont get started upon a tirade regarding the news of the day Yet thank you for this excellent piece and although I do not necessarily concur with this in totality I value your perspectiveIa1a6ve been exploring for a bit for any high quatily articles or weblog posts on this kind of space  Exploring in Yahoo I ultimately stumbled upon this site Studying this information So ia1a6m happy to show that Ive an incredibly just right uncanny feeling I discovered exactly what I needed I such a lot certainly will make sure to do not forget this web site and give it a glance on a relentless basis

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - ams111

+# Homepage control params
 headline: true
 featured: true